Why We Avoid the Conversations That Matter Most

 |---|---|---|---|

-| Delivering Bad News | Layoffs, project cancellations, policy changes | Managing the other person's emotional reaction | Direct, empathetic, with support plan |
+| Delivering Bad News | A redundancy, a cancelled project, a policy nobody wanted | Carrying the other person's reaction without flinching from it | Be direct, be warm, arrive with a support plan |

 The CLEAR Framework for Difficult Conversations